-The following summarizes staff's findings for changes in State legislation and other mandates in 2022:
+The following summarizes staff's findings for changes in State legislation and other mandates in 2023:

-There were substantially fewer changes to State law relative to the General Plan and zoning in 2022 compared to 2021.
-Revisions to the City's Municipal Code will be necessary in 2023 to addresses some of these requirements.
-Revisions to the General Plan will be necessary in 2025-2026 to address circulation and open space.
+• There were substantially fewer changes to State law relative to the General Plan in 2023 compared to 2021 and 2022.
+Revisions to the City's Municipal Code to addresses these requirements are pending and are being merged with the 2022 revisions.